wethod/learning-center-source/content/finance/index.md

 * 	**Lost projects** that are all the projects with a 0% probability
 * 	**Outstanding projects** that are all the projects with a probability between 10% and 75%
 * 	All the **contacts** for this client

+The "Won/lost feedback" column shows the feedback that project managers give when a project reaches 90% or goes to 0% of probability.
+The available feedback can be set from the [company]({{< relref "settings/index.md#company" >}}) page.

 Sparklines comes in different colors to highlight the trend: